People contribute to open source for different reasons and with different agendas in mind.

-Most contributors whom I’ve met are active members of a specific community.
-Could be a platform, a framework, a technical stack, a general dev forum, a hackerspace, a competitive programming group.
+I have met contributors who are active members of a specific community.
+The communities range from being a platform, a framework, a technical stack, a general dev forum, a hackerspace, to a competitive programming group.

-Communities project a certain sense of commitment as there’s a global mission and a form of empowerment.
+Communities project a certain sense of commitment as there are a global mission and a form of empowerment.
 You can meet advocates, evangelists, or core contributors to well-known projects.
 It’s quite motivating, to say the least.

 And that doesn’t have to be an exclusively technical community.
 There are wonderful meetup groups and conferences by Firefox, Eclipse, OpenOffice – different products actively used by regular folks.
 These volunteers may be in charge of organizing community events, lectures at schools, translating the products, helping out with beta testing, answering support forum tickets and more.

 Those who are more engaged and proactive in open source communities tend to contribute more frequently since they regularly interact with other members.

 2. Company Contributions

 There is a limited number of jobs allocated to community contributors.
 This is common in certain fields and slowly gets more popular in others.

 Think of evangelists and brand ambassadors.
 Company contributors may be sponsored employees.
 They get their payfor giving back to a platform or a technical stack.

 Again, those are not limited to development – a paid translator or an event organizer may also be involved.
 Larger organizations invest in contributors for various reasons – making an impact, having a stake in the ongoing development, influencing the roadmap of a product, showcasing their expertise and more.